El-Daro/valve-source-tools/docs/examples/advanced.md

+## ValveSourceTools.SourceEngine

+### Visgroups

+Hammer map editor has a number of different features.
+One of these features that is not presented in a freshly decompiled `.vmf` file is `visgroups`. `Visgroups` are used to separate entities and brushes into their own groups and control their visibility.
+Upon loading the map in Hammer, standard automatic `visgroups` are generated.
+After loading the map, you can create your own `visgroups` and assign entities or brushes to them.

+This tool generates new `visgroups` for entities that were added from `.lmp`, edited from `.lmp` and added, removed or modified from Stripper's `.cfg`.

+- Pass `-Demo` parameter to the `Map-Merger` function to simulate removal of the entities.
+Entities that were supposed to be removed by Stripper's `filter:` directive will instead be placed in their own hidden `visgroup`.
+	- **NOTE**: *This only affects entity's visibility in Hammer.*

 ### Usage examples

 Although examples, provided in the [simple](simple.md) are enough for the tasks you face, there is more you can do with this tool.
 Explore possible scenarios below.